-Our analysis has been performed on a zoom-in simulation, which allowed for high spatial resolution (maximum resolution of $\sim 5$ pc in the CGM), needed to resolve the cold phase, which would otherwise be mixed with the hot phase.
+Our analysis was performed on a zoom-in simulation, which allowed for the high spatial resolution (maximum resolution of $\sim 5$ pc in the CGM) needed to resolve the cold phase, which would otherwise be mixed with the hot phase.
 The drawback of this approach is that it allowed us to study only one sample, specifically a Milky Way-mass galaxy.
-We expect some differences in systems with different masses, as pointed out by similar analysis on large cosmological boxes \citep{hafen2019origins, nelson2020resolving}: for example, the contribution of winds to the CGM gas budget is seen to decrease with halo mass, while the amount of gas stripped from satellites increases \citep{hafen2019origins}.
-Hence, to improve the current analysis on the origin of cold gas, the current steps are needed: (1) analyze galaxies with different properties (mass, SFR), (2) investigate the effect of resolution on the amount of cold gas, by comparing with simulations at smaller scale.
+We expect some differences in systems with different masses, as pointed out by similar analysis on large cosmological boxes \citep{hafen2019origins, nelson2020resolving}; for example, the contribution of winds to the CGM gas budget is seen to decrease with halo mass, while the amount of gas stripped from satellites increases \citep{hafen2019origins}.
+Hence, to improve the current analysis on the origin of cold gas, the following steps are needed: First, galaxies with different properties should be analyzed (mass, star formation rate), and second, the effect of resolution on the amount of cold gas should be investigated by comparison with simulations on smaller scales.